-Our actions were mostly effective in making progress toward our goal of building a culture of increased empowerment amongst students by fostering a safe and supportive environment and supporting structures where students have authentic voice and input (State Priorities 1,5,6) We continued to set operations performance goals for the year, monitor a monthly compliance calendar, and performed operations walkthroughts that covered a range of school, finance, facilities, and data management procedures.
+Our actions were mostly effective in making progress toward our goal of ensuring students had a welcoming and safe learning environment.
+We continued to set operations performance goals for the year, monitor a monthly compliance calendar, and performed operations walkthroughts that covered a range of school, finance, facilities, and data management procedures.

-Evidence of our success around operations is from our family survey, which showed 93% of Families who agree that the school's facilities are clean and welcoming.
-Evidence of our success also shows in our staff operations survey, which shows, out of a scale of 5, overall operations effectiveness at 4.2.
+Evidence of our success around operations is from our family survey, which showed 85% of Families who agree that the school's facilities are clean and welcoming.
+Evidence of our success also shows in our staff operations survey, which shows, out of a scale of 5, overall operations effectiveness at 4.52.

-Routinely reporting to our students and families through DeansList, Infinite Campus, and other platforms provided a constant source of communication when the impacts of COVID would not allow for "in-person", regular check-ins.
+Routinely reporting to our students and families through DeansList, Infinite Campus, Remind and other platforms provided a constant source of communication when the impacts of COVID would not allow for "in-person", regular check-ins.
 Student activities, targeted toward Social-Emotional Development, were planned and implemented across our campuses to provide students with non-academic experiences.
 These activities were planned according to the data and feedback from our students and families so that they would feel a direct connection to the implementation (voice and choice) and encouraged increased attendance.
-While this was effective in families feeling a sense of belonging as demonstrated by our survey question of 100% of Families strongly agree and agree to felling a sense of belonging and connectedness to the school community, we saw a significant increase in our chronic absenteeism rate (44.75%) due to COVID and the increase in students being on quarantine.
+While this was effective in families feeling a sense of belonging as demonstrated by our survey question of 100% of Families strongly agree and agree to felling a sense of belonging and connectedness to the school community, we saw a significant increase in our chronic absenteeism rate (38%) due to COVID and the increase in students being on quarantine.
 School Operation Teams worked diligently to check in with students and families around their health and wellness, as well as attendance, and to make sure that our families remained informed of school and community events and services.
 Our partnerships with the City Peace Project were vital to many of our students and our student culture.